Carryover Cooking

 Does carryover happen with vegetables?

 Minimally.
 Vegetables have higher water content and lower density than meat, so they cool faster.
-There is some carryover in large, dense vegetables like whole beets or potatoes, but it is rarely significant enough to affect cooking decisions.
+There's some carryover in large, dense vegetables like whole beets or potatoes, but it's rarely enough to affect cooking decisions.

 What about fish?

-Fish has minimal carryover — usually 1-2°C at most.
-Fish is thin, cooks quickly, and has a different protein structure.
-Pull fish when it is barely underdone at the center; it will finish in a minute or two.
+Fish has minimal carryover, usually 1-2°C at most.
+Fish is thin, cooks fast, and has a different protein structure.
+Pull fish when it's barely underdone at the center; it'll finish in a minute or two.

 Cook smarter